rust-secure-code/cargo-auditable/README.md

 ### Doesn't this bloat my binary?

-Not really.
-A "Hello World" on x86 Linux compiles into a ~1Mb file in the best case (recent Rust without jemalloc, LTO enabled).
-Its dependency tree even with a couple of dependencies is < 1Kb, that's under 1/1000 of the size.
-We also compress it with zlib to drive the size down further.
-Since the size of dependency tree info grows linearly with the number of dependencies, it will keep being negligible.
+No. The embedded dependency list uses under 5kB even on large dependency tress with 400+ entries.
+This typically translates to between 1/1000 and 1/10,000 of the size of the binary.

 ### What about embedded platforms?